OSSCanada/microhackfest/HOL/05_Orchestrator/README.md

 ## Troubleshooting

 ### Unable to connect to your cluster:
-- Some versions of Azure-CLI will not pull down your kube config file properly
+- Some versions of Azure-CLI will not pull down/copy your ```./kube/config``` file properly to your local machine
+    -  This is a known bug and has a fix already, but may not be available yet depeding on your OS's system packge for Azure-CLI or your installation method for Azure-CLI
-- you must pull it down manually:
+- Solution: you must pull the ```.kube/config``` file down manually

 ```:bash
 # go to your ~/.kube folder